NovaHorizonsDev/Data-Quality-Tools/README.md

 Current Methods: <br>
 1.) findMissingElements: returns rows with missing elements.<br>
 2.) replaceMissingElements: fills empty elements with a custom entry (or "NAE" is none given).<br>
-3.) deleteEmptyElementRows: deletes rows with empty data.
+3.) deleteEmptyElementRows: deletes rows with empty data. <be>

+Data sets are thanks to Kag